datacamp/community-courses-intro-to-data.world-in-python/chapter4.md

 import datadotworld as dw

 # We've written a SPARQL query for you and assigned it to the `sparql_query` variable:
-sparql_query = "PREFIX GOT: <http://data.world/tutorial/sparqltutorial/GOT.csv/GOT#> SELECT ?FName ?LName WHERE {?person GOT:House \"Stark\" . ?person GOT:FName ?FName . ?person GOT:LName ?LName .}"
+sparql_query = "PREFIX GOT: <https://tutorial.linked.data.world/d/sparqltutorial/> SELECT ?FName ?LName WHERE {?person GOT:col-got-house \"Stark\" . ?person GOT:col-got-fname ?FName . ?person GOT:col-got-lname ?LName .}"

 # Use the pre-defined SPARQL query to query dataset http://data.world/tutorial/sparqltutorial and return the results to a queryResults variable